 Pegula could become the 10th American woman to win the US Open and fifth since 2000, joining Serena Williams, Venus Williams, Sloane Stephens and Gauff.
 She would also be the first Asian American woman to win a Grand Slam singles title in the Open Era.

-Pegula could join Ann Jones (1969 Wimbledon) and Flavia Pennetta (2015 US Open) as the only women in the Open Era to win her maiden major title after turning 30.
+Pegula could join Ann Jones (1969 Wimbledon) and Flavia Pennetta (2015 US Open) as the only women in the Open Era to win her first major title after turning 30.
 She would also be the oldest player to win the US Open since Pennetta.

 Having already defeated No.1 Swiatek in the quarterfinals, Pegula could become the first woman to defeat both No.1 and No.2 en route to a major title since Svetlana Kuznetsova at the 2009 French Open.
 She would be the first to do it at the US Open since Maria Sharapova in 2006.